TritonDataCenter/manta-mola/docs/rebalancing-objects.md

 Unfortunately, this is a moray issue.
 You can try to rerun, but if it is reproducible then it's bug fixing time.

+# Implementation Details

+## Input

+1. Manta tables from moray shard dumps.
+Currently located at

+    /poseidon/stor/manatee_backups/[shard]/[date]/manta-[date].gz

+2. Current set of mako nodes.
+The kick_off_rebalance app will automatically pull this list from the `manta_storage` table in moray.
+You can optionally give a set of manta_storage_ids that will be ignored so that any rebalanced objects won't land on those hosts.

+## Phase 1: Marlin job

+The marlin jobs sifts through the live objects and finds objects that need to be rebalanced.
+For example, it will find objects where all copies are located in the same datacenter.
+It will then randomly choose one shark to place a new copy of the object and emit a record with the object information, the new shark and the old shark.
+These messages will be recorded in a file specific to the new shark and uploaded to Manta under:

+    /poseidon/stor/manta_rebalance/do/[manta_storage_id]/[file]

+## Phase 2: Rebalancing

+On each mako node, an operator runs an application by hand that will process all files located in the mako-specific manta directory.
+For each object it will:

+1. Fetch all moray records for the object and verify it hasn't been updated since the job ran.
+2. Pull down the object from the old mako node.
+3. Verify the checksum of the new file matches what's in Moray.
+4. Move the new file into the correct location on the new mako node.
+5. Update all moray records, replacing the old shark with the new shark.
+6. Move the remote file to the daily tombstone directory.